 Creating an endowment is a meaningful way to honor a loved one and to provide an ongoing source of financial support so that future generations may continue to enjoy the many benefits Wilderness Inquiry provides.
-We currently have four named endowment funds, each honoring a loved one whose spirit of adventure and compassion is exemplified in the mission of Wilderness Inquiry.
+We currently have eight named endowment funds, each honoring a loved one whose spirit of adventure and compassion is exemplified in the mission of Wilderness Inquiry.

 Established endowment funds are listed below.
 If you wish to help build one of our existing endowments you can donate to it directly from this page.

 Provides adaptive gear and equipment; staff training and support; and scholarships for individuals and families who experience disability and, due to financial circumstances, may be limited in their ability to participate in Wilderness Inquiry programs.

 The Founders Endowment invests in the programs and community-building activities that provide the foundation for Wilderness Inquiry’s inclusive programs.
 Through this endowment, Wilderness Inquiry seeks to honor the legacy of our founder and longtime visionary leader, Greg Lais, alongside all of the founding leaders who were instrumental in the establishment of Wilderness Inquiry and our mission of inclusion.
 The Founders Endowment will provide ongoing support and funding to facilitate accessible outdoor recreational and educational opportunities for people with physical, emotional, cognitive, intellectual, and developmental disabilities and for all of those in our community who face barriers to accessing the outdoors.

 Support to the Wilderness Inquiry Founders Endowment helps carry forward the core of our mission as we seek to connect people of all ages, backgrounds, identities, and abilities to each other and the natural world through shared outdoor adventures.